 Reports and Financial Accountability

-The overall financial management of our operations, including budgeting, cash flow management, processing income and expenses, monitoring and consolidation of reports, is carried out under the direction of our Executive Committee by a small senior staff team.
+The overall financial management of Limmud FSU operations, including budgeting, cash flow management, processing income and expenses, monitoring and consolidation of reports, is carried out under the direction of the Executive Committee by a small senior staff team.

-Our Executive Director, Roman Kogan, is responsible for the execution of the budget and the general coordination of all activities, including their financial aspects.
-He is assisted in budgeting, cash flow and contracts management by our Financial and Management Consultant, Chaim Nagus.
+Limmud FSU's Executive Director, Roman Kogan, is responsible for the execution of the budget and the general coordination of all activities, including their financial aspects.
+He is assisted in budgeting, cash flow and contracts management by the Financial and Management Consultant, Chaim Nagus.
 Deborah Lipson is responsible for preparation of grant applications and follow-up reports on conferences and other projects and for the general dissemination of information on LFSU activities.

 Although each operational body has its own accounting function, this management team also administers two of the independent entities set up by LFSU (see below) -